-- ☐ If a landlord or letting agent charges you a 'prohibited payment' (a banned fee according to the Tenant Fees Act 2019) or unlawfully retains a holding deposit they could be liable for a fine of up to £5,000 and if there are multiple breaches they could be liable for a fine up to £30,000 as an alternative to prosecution.
-Local authorities are responsible for issuing these fines. - If your landlord is making unannounced visits or harassing you - contact your local authority, or if more urgent dial 999. - ☐ If you are being forced out illegally, contact the police and your local authority.
-If your landlord wants you to leave the property, they must notify you in writing, with the right amount of notice you can only be legally removed from the property with a court order.

-If you live with your partner and you separate, you may have the right to carry on living in your home.
+- □ If a landlord or letting agent charges you a prohibited payment (a banned fee according to the Tenant Fees Act 2019) or unlawfully retains a holding deposit they could be liable for a fine of up to £5,000 and if there are multiple breaches they could be liable for a fine up to £30,000 as an alternative to prosecution.
+Local authorities are responsible for issuing these fines.
+Landlords or letting agents cannot rely on giving notice under section 21 to obtain a possession order if they have not repaid any unlawful fees or deposits they have charged under the terms of the Act. - If your landlord is making unannounced visits or harassing you - contact your local authority, or if more urgent dial 999. - ☐ If you are being forced out illegally contact your local authority.
+Shelter and Civil Legal Advice (see Help and Advice below) may also be able to help you.
+If your landlord wants you to leave the property, they must notify you in writing, with the right amount of notice.
+You can only be legally removed from the property if your landlord has a court order for possession and a warrant is executed by court bailiffs or sheriffs. - If you live with your partner and you separate, you may have the right to carry on living in your home. - □ If you are concerned about finding another place to live, then contact the Housing Department of your local authority straight away.
+Depending on your circumstances, they may have a legal duty to help you find accommodation and they can also provide advice.
+The local authority should not wait until you are evicted before taking action to help you.